 Who was Joe?

-Dr. Andrew Torget discusses Joe, the enslaved man owned by William Barret Travis during the Texas Revolution, and how Joe’s story reminds us that the revolution did not bring freedom for everyone.
+Introduces students to Joe, the enslaved man owned by William Barret Travis during the Texas Revolution.

 Rights